We frequently advise on all kinds of disputes under voyage and time charters and contracts of affreightment.

 CARGO RECOVERY OPERATIONS INCLUDING TRANSHIPMENT

-Transport Counsellors International Ltd, (TCI), has been working for clients in excess of thirty years, having been established in 1976.
+Transport Counsellors International Ltd, (TCI), has been working for clients for the past 40 years, having been established in 1976.
 It has its main office in Piraeus, a satellite office in Glyfada, and a representative office in Istanbul.

 TCI has vast experience in dealing with shipping related problems of all kinds, and we combine a commercial and legal approach to achieve speedy and effective solutions, whether by negotiation, meetings, arbitration, mediation or other legal means.